manishandroid/LeetCodeMayMonthChallenge/README.md

-# LeetCode May Month Challenge
+# LeetCode May Month Challenge [April Month Challenges](https://github.com/manishandroid/LeetCode30DaysAprilChallenge)
 Solution of  all  31 day challenges of May month in Kotlin

 **1 May 2020 : Day 1 :** [First Bad Version](/src/week1/FirstBadVersion.kt)